Source code for ribs.emitters.rankers

 Args:

-data (dict): Dict mapping from field names like ``solution`` and
+data: Dict mapping from field names like ``solution`` and ``objective`` to arrays

 Returns:

-``(batch_size,)``) is an array of indices representing a ranking of the
+The first array (shape ``(batch_size,)``) is an array of indices representing a

 """